dohyung97022/awsGuide/README.md

   * ### SNS Topics
     * Allow to group multiple subscriptions
     * Topic deliver to multiple protocols at once
-    * Automaticlly format message to subscribers protocol
+    * Automatically format message to subscribers protocol
     * Can encrypt Topics via KMS
+  * ### Dead Lock Que (DLQ)
+    * If message is not delivered to Subs DLQ is activated
+    * Used for future analysis or reprocessing
   * ### SNS Subscriptions
     * Subscriptions are created on Topic
     * Subscribe to one protocol and one topic